rjwalls/CS4401-notes/2099-01-03-outside_of_gdb.md

 ---
-title:  "Quick Notes: Help!
-My Exploit Works in GDB, but not on the Server?
+title:  "Quick Notes: Help: My Exploit Works in GDB but not on the Server"
-date:   2020-03-30 01:01:00
+date:   2020-04-01 01:01:00
 categories: notes quick
 layout: post
 ---